12 Things to Do in Washington DC in December

 Enchant Christmas| ©Mvincec

-Known as Enchant Christmas, this maze of Christmas lights is composed of large sculptures made of luminous structures.
-The tour invites you to look for Santa's reindeer.
+Known as Enchant Christmas, this Christmas light maze features large-scale sculptures made of illuminated structures.
+The tour invites you to search for Santa’s reindeer.

 An ideal event to enjoy with the family.
-If you are traveling with children, here the little ones can enjoy an exclusive area of fun games.
+If you’re traveling with children, the little ones can enjoy an exclusive area filled with fun games.
 You can also go ice skating and, of course, stroll through a classic Christmas market.

 • Location: 1500 Capitol Street.